wc-donation/wc-donation-platform/readme.txt

 = 1.3.2 =
-new: add sample language to Privacy Policy Guide page improve SEO: mark link as rel="nofollow"
+new: add sample language to Privacy Policy Guide page
+tweak: mark link as rel="nofollow" for improved SEO
 tweak: use net revenue (excl. shipping etc.) to calculate donation revenue in progress bar
 tweak: update supported WP version to 6.5
 tweak: update supported WC version to 8.7.0